JanetYin/ttt/readme.md

 y → t`, `t u v` means `(t u) v`. `λ` extends as far right as possible, so `λ x → t u = λ x → (t u)` instead of `(λ x → t) u`.

-    and : Bool → Bool → Bool
+    and : 𝟚 → 𝟚 → 𝟚
-    and = λ x y → if x then y else false
+    and = λ x y → if x then y else ff

 ## Equality checking in Agda